use-inkubator/Ecosystem-Grants/applications/bluesky.md

 - If the name of your project is not descriptive, a tag line (one sentence summary).
 	- Bluesky is the limit riding on the ink! tailwind
 - A brief description of the template building.
-	- A technical showcase implementing a use case with specific business logic that requires frequent updates due to changing requirements, that could benefit from using custom pallet implemented ink! macros for code simplicity, reusability and readability, for flexible on-chain smart contract upgrades, for cost effective gas fees, as compared to Solidity / EVM, in order to promote ink! / WASM based smart contracts on Polkadot and other blockchains.
+	- A technical showcase implementing a use case with specific business logic that requires frequent updates due to changing requirements, that could benefit from ink! macros for code simplicity, reusability and readability, for flexible on-chain smart contract upgrades, for cost effective gas fees, as compared to Solidity / EVM, in order to promote ink! / WASM based smart contracts on Polkadot and other blockchains.
 Notice this is from an ink! novice perspective without prior knowledge of ink! / Substrate / Polkadot.
 - An indication of how your project relates to ink! ecosystem
 	- On-chain smart contract upgradability
 	- Simplified, reusable and easy-to-read ink! code via macros
-	- Custom pallets implemented ink! macros for balacing common logic abstration from application logic
+	- ink! macros for balacing common logic abstration from application logic
 	- Cost effective and predictable gas fees via benchmark against Solidity
 - Choosen project idea category or your alternative category with explanation of its importance
 	- Technical showcase to domonstrate multiple benefits of ink! / WASM based smart contracts, especially as compared to Solidity / EVM based ones